civol/HDLRuby/README.md

 ### Using HDLRuby

-You can use HDLRuby in a ruby program by loading `HDLRuby.rb` in your ruby file:
+You can use HDLRuby in a Ruby program by loading `HDLRuby.rb` in your Ruby file:

 ```ruby
 require 'HDLRuby'
 ```

-Then, Ruby has to be set up for supporting high-level description of hardware components.
-This is done as adding the following line of code:
+Then, you can set up Ruby for supporting high-level description of hardware components.
+This is done by adding the following line of code:

 ```ruby
 configure_high